sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 •Integrity
 These tools are open source tools.

-3. Technical product management is a typical task which is handled by a technical product manager.
+3.Technical product management is a typical task which is handled by a technical product manager.
 The term technical product manager depicts a product manager with a technical background.
 Product manager has several important tasks, such as management of requirements, release planning and launching of products.

-4. Roadmapping is a process in which the list of release plan and the time and date of the release plan.
+4.Roadmapping is a process in which the list of release plan and the time and date of the release plan.
 In large scale there are many aspects to be considered before creating the roadmap.
 i.
 Business strategies and Processes ii.
 Determine and meet requirements iii.
 Define the scope